- Real Estate

 HOA Property Management - Water Bills

-Water bills can become the focal point of arguments about high monthly dues, unkempt lawns, slippery sidewalks, and unfair treatment if one section of the property looks better than another.
-It therefore behooves the board of a HOA to do whatever possible to keep those bills low, while still offering good quality service.
+Water bills can become the focal point of arguments about high monthly dues, unkempt lawns, slippery sidewalks, and unfair treatment, if one section of the property looks better than another.
+It therefore behooves a HOA board to do whatever possible to keep those bills low, while still offering good quality service.
 This includes maintaining an attractive landscape.

 Most HOA boards hire a professional landscape company to manage their grounds and maintain the irrigation system.
 This can be an expense well paid, if the landscapers know what they are doing.
 It is the board's responsibility to make sure the company is well qualified before hiring, that the landscapers know about local/native types of plants and understand efficient irrigation maintenance.
-The board can designate the identification and background research of potential landscapers to a special committee, if they wish (and if knowledgeable residents are available), but the ultimate responsibility for hiring lies with the board.
+The board can assign a special committee to identify and research the background of potential landscapers, if they wish (if knowledgeable residents are available), but the ultimate responsibility for hiring lies with the board.